hutcho/glowing-sansa/README.md

 since the there is no "Access-Control-Allow-Origin" header present on the requested resource.

+You must run the calculator from a web server for it to work.
+This is due to HTML imports.

 I used https://github.com/droptable/javascript-shunting-yard and modified it a bit to use a web service to calculate the result.
 It's super slow to use, but it's meant to be a demonstration of my ability to use web services.